What Is Places of Power?

 - First Order Tie Pilot: If I have Phasma in charge, then FOTP probably will get the nod for the 5th spot behind Kylo Ren.
 With the latest update, FOTP seems to always have Advantage, which means lots of critical hits.
 As First Order, he's getting more chances for bonus attacks under Phasma, and he hits hard!
 Even under Palpatine, I think I would lean towards FOTP just because of the offensive capabilities.

 - Royal Guard: The last toon I'm seriously considering is RG because, let's face it, he's an uber-tank.
 All he does is take damage, stun enemies, and auto-taunt just in the nick of time to save someone.
 He's the glue guy on a basketball team, and when you've got relative softies like Palpatine, Dooku, and Darth Sidious (just outside my top 5), RG saves lives.

 You have lots of good choices here, including Darth Sidious, First Order Officer, First Order Stormtrooper, and the aforementioned.
 Mix and match until you've got the right team.

 Update: Savage moves up on this list because his instant kill at 50% or less health is invaluable!
 Once I got Kenobi down to 50%, it was Savage time!
 Ditto for Yoda to finish the battle.

 This is the team I'm going in with (largely because these toons happened to mostly maxed out):

-- Captain Phasma - Turn meter manipulation is her forte, and she also packs a ton of protection and health so she'll be standing at the end of the fight.
-If anything happens to Palpatine, she can step in as leader of a smaller squad.
+- Captain Phasma: Turn meter manipulation is her forte, and she also packs a ton of protection and health, so she'll be standing at the end of the fight.
+If anything happens to Palpatine, she can step in as the leader of a smaller squad.